-From the levitating spells, to the knock-out spells, to the ones that make things fly or can help you defeat Voldemort without so much as committing a crime, these are the best Harry Potter charms that should be on the lips of every respectable witch and wizard around.
-(Sorry, Death Eaters, unforgivable curses are not included.)
+From levitating spells to the knock-out charms, to the death, love, healing and light spells, to the ones that make things fly or can help you defeat Voldemort without so much as committing a crime, these are the 27 best Harry Potter charms that should be on the lips of every respectable witch and wizard around.
+(Sorry, Death Eaters, Unforgivable Curses are not included.)

 A summoning charm that will magically bring whatever item you need, so long as you say, “Accio [Insert name of item].”
 This spell saved Harry from becoming Dragon food during the Triwizard Tournament and is a great way to get a snack without having to get off the couch.